AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-publication.md

 ## Publish assets using Quick Publish {#quick-publish}

-From your [!DNL Experience Manager Assets] console, navigate to the parent folder and select all the assets or folders that you want to publish.
+From the [!DNL Experience Manager Assets] console, navigate to the parent folder and select all the assets or folders that you want to publish.
 Click **[!UICONTROL Quick Publish]** option from the toolbar and select destination from the dropdown list where you want to publish the assets.

 ![Quick Publish](assets/quick-publish-to-aem.png)